 So much still hangs on the “meaningful vote” on March 12.
 And in the background, regardless of the late-night statements from Strasbourg, Conservative politicians are continuing to plot to oust the prime minister while the main opposition Labour Party seems more divided than ever as Social Democrats, who once feuded with each other in the days when former Prime Ministers Tony Blair and Gordon Brown vied for the soul of the party, now work together to challenge the hard-left coterie that surrounds current party leader Jeremy Corbyn.

-Strange days indeed as Britain plunges into a week of crucial votes and both parliamentary and national uncertainty.
 Almost the only thing that seems really likely is that the next phase of the Brexit process — whether it concerns the follow on from parliamentary approval of the Withdrawal Agreement or picking up the pieces if it fails — will not be conducted by May.

 What happens during and after the March 12 vote epitomizes the chaos and uncertainty faced by both Britain and its government as they stumble toward March 29, the date set by the government for Britain to leave the EU after forty-six years.